Everyone needs a vacation — even a Minion of Death

 “So, you’re still in foster care?”
 Tom asked.

 “No. I became emancipated.
-What that means is once you’re sixteen or over and you have a steady income adequate for you to live on, you can be declared an adult.”
+What that means is in California once you’re fourteen or over and you have a steady income or enough money in the bank adequate for you to live on, you can be declared an adult.”

 “What’s a steady income mean?”

 “It’s a full-time job or enough investments that you can draw from and your living expenses no longer have to be paid by the foster care system to a foster family or a foster facility.
 I was in a foster facility.
-I was contacted by the attorney my dad used and he said I had a large trust fund partly from what my folks had set up and left to me in case of their deaths, and a judgement from the guy who t-boned my folks’ car.
-He said he’d handle my emancipation, which had to be decided in court, if I wanted to hire him to do that.
+I was contacted by the attorney my dad used and he said I had a large trust fund partly from what my folks had set up and left to me in case of their deaths, and a judgement from the guy who T-boned my folks’ car.
+The attorney said he’d handle my emancipation, which had to be decided in court, if I wanted to hire him to do that.
 So he met with me and went over the process, we went before a judge, and I’m no longer in the foster care system.”
-This was all true, for my current persona.
+This was all part of my current persona.

 “Wow!
 That’s amazing.
 You still have to go to school?”